alu99/TardyGram/README.md

 ## More info

-At it's peak, Tardygram was receiving tens of mentions everyday and was even mentioned by Hackaday.
+At it's peak, Tardygram was receiving tens of requests everyday and was even mentioned by Hackaday.
 Unfortunately, Tardygram is no longer running but you can still view it's tweet history on Twitter.

 Fun fact: Tardygram is the opposite of Instagram.
 Instagram is instant whereas Tardygram takes a few minutes to print the photo and reply.
 Pun intended.